Today I am going to continue my series on the Christian fight. This will be Part 4. We will begin by turning to Matthew 6:31-34.

 As we were concluding the previous message regarding the Christian fight against our carnal heart, the world, and the Devil, we were just beginning to see that in order to win these battles the solution lies in the resources that can only be provided by God through our relationship with Him.

 We are to put on the whole armor of God, which is the way Paul described it in Ephesians 6.
-Now that armor is the power necessary, and as we saw from other sermons, power belongs to God; thus the seeking of God in the battle, in the face of these three major foes which constantly temp and allure us, should be very high on our priority list.
+That armor is the power necessary, and as we saw from other sermons, power belongs to God; thus, the seeking of God in the battle, in the face of these three major foes which constantly tempt and allure us, should be very high on our priority list.

 Seeking God first and seeking the Kingdom of God are simply other ways of terming the Christian's fight.
 Did you notice that Jesus said "all these things shall be added unto you"?
 This then becomes a promise to all those who are truly seeking God and His Kingdom.
 It is a dogmatic statement.
 God will do this because He wants to see us make it, and He will provide.

 Here Jesus was primarily stating material things would be added, but we find in other places that God is the source of all powers that He alone can add.
 That is a firm platform to work from for anyone who is truly seeking God's Kingdom.
 Jesus is focusing on priorities here so one can devote far more effort toward the most important goals of life.